MikeMcl/bignumber.js/README.md

 # bignumber.js #

-A Javascript library for arbitrary-precision arithmetic.
+A Javascript library for arbitrary-precision arithmetic with decimal and non-decimal numbers.

 ## Features

-  - Faster, smaller, and perhaps easier-to-use than Javascript versions of Java's BigDecimal
+  - Faster, smaller, and perhaps easier to use than Javascript versions of Java's BigDecimal
   - 5 KB minified and gzipped
   - Simple API but full-featured
   - Works with numbers with fraction digits in bases from 2 to 36 inclusive